MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-labs.md

 > [!div class="checklist"]
 >
-> - **Step 1: Provision new dev/test subscription and create a DevTest Labs.**
+> - **Step 1: Provision a new Azure Dev/Test subscription and create a DevTest Labs instance.**
 > - **Step 2: Configure the development virtual network, assign a resource group and set policies.**
 > - **Step 3: Create Windows 10 multi-session virtual desktops for developers to use from remote locations.**
 > - **Step 4: Create formulas and VMs within DevTest Labs for development and migrate databases.**

-## Step 1: Provision new dev/test subscription and create a DevTest Labs instance
+## Step 1: Provision a new Azure Dev/Test subscription and create a DevTest Labs instance

-Contoso first needs a provision a new subscription using the Azure Dev/Test offer and then create a DevTest Labs instance.
+Contoso first needs to provision a new subscription using the Azure Dev/Test offer, and then create a DevTest Labs instance.

 They set these up as follows: